nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/arrays/README.md

 (a) uses brute-force search (i.e., which is slow! because tests all elements of the array);
 (b) sorts the array and uses binary search (which is much faster!) (see java.util.Arrays)

+Both versions should not modify the original array!

 Examples:

 * containsBruteForce(["car", "boat", "bike", "plane"], "bike") → true